stan-dev/math/doxygen/contributor_help_pages/common_pitfalls.md

 Eigen expressions can result from many places, including arithmetic operations, a matrix multiply, a sum, or a variety of other things.
 Some expressions are cheap to evaluate, any of the Eigen views qualify here (transpose, block access, segment, etc).
-In this case, evaluating the expression is not necessary -- it would only lead to another allocate and copy.
+In this case, evaluating the expression is not necessary -- it would only lead to another allocation and copy.

 The Math function @ref stan::math::to_ref is a solution for this.
 For a vector or matrix variable `x`, `to_ref(x)` returns an Eigen reference to the input variable `x`.